 - Select or create at least one product rule or customer rule.

-- Product and customer rules cannot be shared across rule types.
+- Product and customer rules cannot be shared across any other rule features, such as return rules.
 This means that only those that were created as part of purchase limit rules will be available here.

 - Enter the Max Quantity that can be purchased.